San Juan Climate & Temperature

 - San Juan, Puerto Rico is at 18°25'N, 66°0'W, 3 m (10 ft).
 See map.

 - San Juan has a tropical monsoonal climate (Köppen-Geiger classification: Am) with a dry season and a heavy monsoon the rest of year, no cold season.

 - According to the Holdridge life zones system of bioclimatic classification San Juan is situated in or near the subtropical moist forest biome.

-- The annual average temperature is 25.6 degrees Celsius (78.1 degrees Fahrenheit).
+- The average temperature is 25.6 degrees Celsius (78.1 degrees Fahrenheit).
 See the temperatures page for a monthly breakdown and the fixed scale graph.

 - Average monthly temperatures vary by 3.5 °C (6.3°F).
 This indicates that the continentality type is hyperoceanic, subtype truly hyperoceanic.

 - Total annual Precipitation averages 1628 mm (64.1 inches) which is equivalent to 1628 Litres/m² (39.93 Gallons/ft²).